wroney688/MultiBrowserDemo/Readme.md

 Uses the [Selenium ChromeDriver](http://chromedriver.storage.googleapis.com/index.html) that must be downloaded and put in the path.
 2.35 was latest version at last check.
 JAVA_HOME should point to a JDK and not a JRE.

-`mvn clean compile assemble:single java -jar target/MultiBrowserDemo-1.0-jar-with-dependencies.jar`
+`mvn clean compile assemble:single' and 'java -jar target/MultiBrowserDemo-1.0-jar-with-dependencies.jar`